premAI-io/state-of-open-source-ai/models.md

 - Creation and release of RLHF recipes.
 - many [other smaller moments](https://www.semianalysis.com/i/119223672/the-timeline).

 Even though Open Source AI is advancing, it is evident that it remains heavily regulated by major corporations such as Meta, OpenAI, Nvidia, Google, Microsoft, and others.
-These entities often control critical parameters, creating a [myth of open source AI](https://www.wired.com/story/the-myth-of-open-source-ai/), including:
+These entities often control critical parameters, creating a myth of open source AI {cite}`myth-of-os-ai-wired`, including:
 - Data required to train these models.
 - Control of Software frameworks required to build such models
 - Compute power required to train these models.

 Returning to actual state, there are significant gaps that need to be addressed to achieve true progress in the development of intelligent models.
-For instance, recent [analyses have revealed the limited generalization capabilities](https://twitter.com/OwainEvans_UK/status/1705285631520407821), current LLMs learn things in the specific direction of an input context window of an occurrence and may not generalize when asked in other directions.
+For instance, recent analyses have revealed the limited generalization capabilities {cite}`reversal-curse`, current LLMs learn things in the specific direction of an input context window of an occurrence and may not generalize when asked in other directions.

 The rise of [Mixture-of-Experts (MOE)](https://finbarrtimbers.substack.com/p/papers-ive-read-this-week-mixture) models has garnered attention and research interest, particularly following rumors about the GPT-4 architecture.
-The open-source community has already made strides in implementing various MOE variants ([1](https://x.com/nisten/status/1704307637729231143?s=20), [2](https://github.com/XueFuzhao/OpenMoE)), demonstrating a push toward more versatile model architectures.
+The open-source community has already made strides in implementing various MOE variants {cite}`nisten-opensource-moe,openmoe2023` demonstrating a push toward more versatile model architectures.

+On another part using quantized version of models usages are increasing rapidly, as it makes running large models (> 30B parameters) possible on low precision, even on just cpu machines.
+Specially lots of contributions in this area is coming up by https://github.com/ggerganov/ggml community and [TheBloke](https://huggingface.co/TheBloke).

-{{ comments }}
+{{ wip }}